zendesk/time-to-read/README.md

 How long does it take to read through all the comments on a ticket?

-* Estimated time for the agent to read all current comments other than what they are adding.
+- Estimated time for the agent to read all current comments on the ticket.
+(Not including the current comment they are adding)
+  + This is the "Previous" value
-* Estimated time for the end-user to read the comment the agent is currently adding.
+- Estimated time for the end-user to read the current comment the agent is adding to the ticket.
+  + This is the "Yours" value

 Please submit bug reports to [Jeremiah](https://github.com/jeremiahcurrier) or [Joe](https://github.com/jstjoe).
 Pull requests are always welcome.